aaronmsimon/unity-kings-of-the-beach/README.md

 - debug: writing to console, gizmos like raycasts or boxes drawn
 - bump/set vs pass/across
 - ball reset is temp

+### note to self
+a. test updated movedir with AI (need testing scene)
+1. move AdjustVectorAccuracy() from AI.cs to Helpers.cs
+2. update DigReadState.cs Pass() to new location of AdjustVectorAccuracy()
+3. move Pass() from DigReadyState.cs to Athlete.cs
+4. update DigReadyState.cs to use new location of Pass()
+5. update LockState.cs to use Pass()
+6. use AdjustVectorAccuracy() in PlayerStates.ServeState.cs
+7. use AdjustVectorAccuracy() in AIStates.ServeState.cs